88h88h/AskMe_Bot_Assignment/READMe.md

 ## To run the frontend and backend together

-Ensure that you’re in the frontend folder and then write in the Powershell `yarn dev`
+Ensure that you’re in the client folder and then write in the Powershell `yarn dev`

 ## Using the application